Lauraquiroga/SEIRSModel/README.md

 │ ├── interface/ # Folder containing Python files for the GUI
 │ ├── model/ # Folder containing Python files for the logic of the simulation
 │ │ ├── network.py # Network class: IoT device network construction
-│ │ ├── seirs_model.py # Simulation of the NIMFA SEIRS model for a homogeneous network with constant parameters
+│ │ ├── seirs_model.py # NIMFA SEIRS model for a homogeneous network with constant parameters
 │ │ └── states.py # Enumeration for the states definition
 │ ├── .gitignore # Gitignore file
 │ ├── README.md # Project README file